spike0en/Pacman_Archive/README.md

 ### B. Via Custom Recovery (Unlocked BL):

-- Alternatively, users can directly flash these full OTA packages using available custom recoveries for Nothing Phone (2), such as [TWRP](https://xdaforums.com/t/recovery-12-unofficial-teamwin-recovery-project.4623971) or [OrangeFox](https://xdaforums.com/t/recovery-12-1-official-orangefox-recovery-project-ofrp.4631141).
+- The FullOTA can be flashed directly via custom recoveries as well.

-## NothingMuchROM

-- You can use this repository to flash non-super partitions to the latest stock to be used with [NothingMuchROM by arter97](https://xdaforums.com/t/nothingmuchrom-for-nothing-phone-2.4623411).

-- Skip downloading `-logical` files, and follow the above steps but answer "N" to Flash logical partition images? during [Pong_fastboot_flasher](https://github.com/HELLBOY017/Pong_fastboot_flasher)'s installation.

 ## Integrity Check